Trump says he plans to ‘take care’ of people with expiring unemployment benefits

 President Trump said Tuesday that negotiators will “take care” of people whose $600-a-week unemployment benefits expire this week, as the White House sought common ground with Democratic leaders on another trillion-dollar coronavirus relief package and conservatives braced for the president to pile on more election-year spending to record deficits with help mostly from Democrats.

-“We’re going to do something,” the president said of the expanded jobless benefits that expire on Friday.
+“We’re going to do something,” Mr. Trump said of the expanded jobless benefits that expire Friday.
 “We’re going to take care of the people.”

-The White House is backing a Senate GOP proposal that would reduce the benefits to $200 for two months before switching to a formula with states that would give workers about 70% of their lost wages.
-The president said there are aspects of the GOP plan that he doesn’t like.
+The White House is backing a Senate Republican proposal that would reduce the benefits to $200 for two months before switching to a formula with states that would give workers about 70% of their lost wages.
+The president said he doesn’t like certain aspects of the plan.

-“We’ll be negotiating, it’s sort of semi-irrelevant because the Democrats come with their needs and their asks,” Mr. Trump said.
+“We’ll be negotiating.
+It’s sort of semi-irrelevant because the Democrats come with their needs and their asks,” Mr. Trump said.

 Democrats are pushing to keep the $600 benefit through the end of the year.

-Treasury Secretary Steven T. Mnuchin, who met with House Speaker Nancy Pelosi and Senate Minority Leader Charles Schumer again Tuesday, said the White House wants “to get the important components passed.”
+Treasury Secretary Steven T. Mnuchin, who met with House Speaker Nancy Pelosi and Senate Minority Leader Charles E. Schumer again Tuesday, said the White House wants “to get the important components passed.”

 “We’ve talked about liability [protections], enhanced unemployment [benefits], schools,” he said.